Eugène-François Vidocq: The turnaround (1800–1811)

 Vidocq returned to Arras in 1800.
-His father had died in 1799.
-So he hid in his mother's house for almost half a year before he was recognized and had to flee again.
+His father had died in 1799; he hid in his mother's house for almost half a year before he was recognized and had to flee again.
 He assumed the identity of an Austrian and spent some time in a relationship with a widow, with whom he moved to Rouen in 1802.
-Vidocq built up a reputation as a businessman and finally felt secure enough to let his mother come live with him and the widow; but finally, his past caught up with him.
+Vidocq built up a reputation as a businessman and finally felt secure enough to let his mother come and live with him and the widow; but finally, his past caught up with him.
 He was arrested and brought to Louvres.
 There, he learned that he had been sentenced to death in absentia.
 With the help of the local procurator-general, Ransom, he filed an appeal and spent the following five months in prison waiting for a retrial.
 During this time, Louise Chevalier contacted him to inform him of their divorce.
 When it seemed that there would be no decision concerning his sentence, he decided to flee again.
 On 28 November 1805, while unattended for a moment, he jumped out of a window into the adjacent river Scarpe.
 For the next four years, he was a man on the run once again.

 He spent some time in Paris, where he witnessed the execution of César Herbaux, the man with whom his life had started a downward spiral.
 This event triggered a process of re-evaluation in Vidocq.
-With his mother and a woman he called Annette in his memoirs, he moved several times in the following years; but again and again, people from his past recognized him.
+With his mother and with a woman whom he called Annette in his memoirs, he moved several times in the following years; but again and again, people from his past recognized him.
 He again tried to become a legitimate merchant, but his former wife found him in Paris and blackmailed him for money, and a couple of former fellow convicts forced him to fence stolen goods for them.